zfc12/shopping-express/README.md

 * Insall Redis in the local environment
 * Install MySQL 8.0 in the local environment
 * Create a new database and use the database cloning script to initialize and populate the dabase with data records
-* Run "npm install" in the project's root directory
+* Run `npm install` in the project's root directory
-* Edit "db.js" under the "config" folder according to your MySQL configuration
+* Edit `db.js` under the `config` folder according to your MySQL configuration
-* Optionally, install Nginx in the local environment and replace your nginx.conf file with the provided nginx.conf file (the provided nginx.conf file is for Windows machines, adapt it accordingly on Mac or Linux machines)
+* Optionally, install Nginx in the local environment and replace your `nginx.conf` file with the provided `nginx.conf` file (the provided `nginx.conf` file is for Windows machines, adapt it accordingly on Mac or Linux machines)
 * Run Redis and MySQL80 (optionally, run Nginx)
 * Run the command "npm run dev" or "npm run prd", the app should now be running at "http://localhost:8000".
 If Nginx is also run, the app can be accessed via "http://localhost:8080/api" as well